Tuition & funding

-The two-year Master of Design program provides an opportunity for students to broaden their theoretical knowledge of design and focus on innovative research in the areas of visual communication, the built environment, interaction design and design studies.
-The MDes program offers a stimulating and creative environment in which students are encouraged to explore conceptual and theoretical issues through project-based academic research.
+The two-year Master of Design program allows students to broaden their knowledge of design in the fields of visual communication, the built environment, interaction design and design studies.
+The MDes program provides a creative environment in which students are encouraged to explore conceptual and theoretical issues through project-based academic research.
 The program focuses on sustainability (ecological, social, and economic) as a philosophy fundamental to the future of design theory and practice.
 We also recognize the importance of sensorial and cognitive investigation in design.
 In parallel with the theory and methods seminars, the students develop their research through a creative project.

 Fully-qualified candidates are required to complete a minimum of 45 credits.

 Please see the Design Courses page for course descriptions.

 • DART 600 Design Theory/Practice I (3.00) • DART 601 Research Methods in Design (3.00) • DART 610 Design Theory/Practice II (3.00) • DART 611 Interdisciplinary Practices in Design (3.00) • DART 620 Graduate Colloquium (3.00)

 • DART 690 Master’s Research and Thesis (24.00)